 According to KPMG, digital leaders are already adopting a platform-based architecture that allows adding new modules and technologies without upsetting the entire system.
 They also engage in large-scale partnerships, leverage emerging technologies, and keep looking for new markets, revenue streams, and ways to generate additional value.

-Insurance is on the verge of a massive shift.
+In 2023, insurance is on the verge of a massive shift.
 The players that are quick to recognize this will secure a leading position in the market.
 And those who are too slow to read the room will risk going out of business when more agile companies eat up their market shares.

 If you don’t know where to start, it might be a good idea to contact a company that specializes in digital transformation services.
 MindK has been working with the financial sector for more than 10 years.
 We’ll gladly provide you with both the advice and resources you need to develop cutting-edge insurance software.
 So, just drop us a line and we’ll arrange a free consultation with our experts.